fortrabbit/legal/terms.md

 ## Preamble

-In the following, "provider" is fortrabbit GmbH, Görlitzer Str.
-52, 10997 Berlin.
+In the following, "provider" is fortrabbit GmbH.
 Regulations to the terms and conditions as well as to these terms diverged agreements are legal, provided they have been formally approved in written form by the provider.

 ## § 1 Subject